CedarGroveStudios/CircuitPython_MIDI_Tools/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-A collection of helpers for processing MIDI notes and Control Change codes.
+A CircuitPython method collection for processing MIDI notes and Control Change codes.
+It currently consists of seven helpers for converting MIDI note values to and from frequency values and note name representations, and to provide descriptions of MIDI Control Change (CC) controller codes.

 Dependencies